 I found this costume in a thrift shop and as I held it the whole idea came to me.
 I became the wolf, the taker of life.
 I could feel the power and knew exactly how and when I would kill you.
 The wolf in sheep’s clothing–I thought you of all people would appreciate the cleverness.”

 “Okay, it’s not bad” I said, changing my direction, stepping around some jagged, rusty metal.

 “Of course, they’re always clever.
-So, what is your costume?” he asked.
+So what is your costume?”

 “Guess,” I said, holding out the newspaper.

 I moved again and he followed.
 “So, do you remember how we always wondered what this shit was hammered into the rocks?”
-I said.
-“All this metal, wood, and cables?
+I asked.
+“All this metal, wood and cables?
 Why it’s here?”

 “Huh,” he said, confused.
 “What the hell are you talking about?”

 I turned, facing him.
 “This stuff,” I said, pointing down at the metal and wood at our feet.

 He glanced down and as he did I said, “My costume is that I am Mrs. James G. Pierce.”